santiagohermo/santiagohermo.github.io/_pages/teaching.md

   - 2 week course covering an introduction to Game Theory and Behavioral Economics.
   <br><br>

-- 2015-2017. _Methodology of the Social Sciences_.
+- 2015-2017. _Metodología de las Ciencias Sociales_ (Methodology of the Social Sciences).
 Universidad de Buenos Aires.
   - First-year undergraduate course covering an introduction to the scientific method, with an emphasis on Economics.
+  - Development of teaching materials alongside full professor Diego Weisman.
   <br><br>

+### <span style="color: var(--custom-text-color);">Other experience</span>

+##### _Lecturer, Universidad de Lomas de Zamora_

+Between 2016 and 2017 I was a lecturer for a first-year course on the Methodology of the Social Sciences, and a second-year course on Microeconomics.

-### Undergraduate Teaching Assistant, Universidad de Buenos Aires
+##### _Undergraduate TA, Universidad de Buenos Aires_

-Between 2014 and 2016, I was a TA for several courses in the Economics Bachelor, including Microeconomics II, Epistemology of Economics, and Econometrics.
+Between 2014 and 2016, I was a Teaching Assistant for several courses in the Economics Bachelor, including Microeconomics 2, Econometrics, and Epistemology of Economics.